 - The owner prominently displayed a “bad dog” sign and the victim was at least six years old

 Depending on the circumstances, these defenses could jeopardize your right to compensation.
-Our Miami dog bite attorneys at Shaked Law Firm can work to minimize the impact of these claims to protect your right to fair compensation.
+Our Miami dog bite attorneys at Shaked Law Personal Injury Lawyers can work to minimize the impact of these claims to protect your right to fair compensation.

 How Long Do I Have to File a Lawsuit After a Dog Bite in Florida?